 Advertisement and communication

-Employers need to communicate the ERP to employees as soon as they can.
-This gives the hiring team greater access across many different channels because employees have more time to explore their network.
+It's helpful for employers to disclose the ERP to employees as soon as they can to give the hiring team greater access across many different channels because employees have more time to explore their network.
 It's helpful to make a formal announcement that reaches all employees.

 For example, an employer could make a formal announcement during a meeting and send a follow-up email with all the details.
 They could also add application and hiring deadlines to the company calendar so employees can follow the timeline.

 Businesses record and analyze metrics related to their ERP objectives to improve future efforts.
 During the planning phase, they outline specific criteria they require and make changes to future ERPs based on the success of the latest program.